University of Louisville School of Medicine: Innovations

 Throughout its history, the University of Louisville School of Medicine has been a pioneer in terms of modern medical practice and surgical procedure.
 Notably, the University of Louisville housed the world's first emergency room, opened in 1911 and developed by surgeon Arnold Griswold in the 1930s.
 Griswold also developed autotransfusion, the process by which a person receives their own blood for a transfusion rather than banked donor blood.

 In 1998, Dr. Roberto Bolli led a U of L team that identified an intracellular molecule that could protect the heart from ischemic myocardial damage.
 This group presented its findings to 40,000 cardiologists at the 1998 American Heart Association (AHA) conference.
 Dr. Bolli also headed a U of L team that was awarded an $11.7 million grant from the National Heart, Lung, and Blood Institute—part of the National Institutes of Health—to continue to build on this research in 2005, marking the largest nationally competitive NIH grant awarded to the university.
 NIH reviewers rated the proposed research program as exceedingly innovative and potentially high-impact, noting that it addresses an extremely important clinical problem in a way that will move treatments from the laboratory to the patient as quickly as possible.
 Using highly unusual language, the reviewers called the proposal "a paradigm of what a program project grant should be."
-Dr Bolli was the lead author on the SCIPIO trial testing the effects of stem cells in heart failure.
-The resulting paper was retracted by The Lancet for data falsification, He is or has been on the editorial board of all major cardiovascular journals and was the Editor in Chief of Circulation Research, a post from which he was dismissed for making homophobic comments He has been a member of numerous NIH study sections and committees and is a member of the NHLBI Advisory Council.
+Bolli was the lead author on the SCIPIO trial testing the effects of stem cells in heart failure.
+The resulting paper was retracted by The Lancet for data falsification.
+He is or has been on the editorial board of all major cardiovascular journals and was the Editor in Chief of Circulation Research, a post from which he was dismissed for making homophobic comments He has been a member of numerous NIH study sections and committees and is a member of the NHLBI Advisory Council.
 He also serves as a member of the Board of Directors of the American Heart Association.